-In 2013, the County Canvassing Board did not conduct a post-election audit (they are only conducted in even years) so there is no change from 2012.
+In 2013, the County Canvassing Board did not conduct a post-election audit because, by law, these are only conducted in even years.
+There is no change from 2012 data.

 In 2012 - the last even-year election - 13 precincts were randomly selected for audit: All 13 precincts had 100% accuracy.